shane-garnetti/cloudgruntblog/content/posts/"Maximizing Efficiency: A Guide to Optimizing Large Language Model (LLM) Inference with AWS Inferentia2".md

     ***Decreasing Bit Size*** = Best for chatbots, or inference requirements requiring fast almost instantaneous responses

-    **Increasing Bit Size** = Best for in testing stages where inference response times are slower, but throughput is higher
+    ***Increasing Bit Size*** = Best for testing stages where inference response times are slower, but throughput is higher

 4. **Leverage the Neuron Compiler:** By using the Neuron Compiler, developers can seamlessly adapt their existing ML models built with popular frameworks like TensorFlow, PyTorch, or MXNet, to a low-level Neuron Executable File Format (NEFF).
 This becomes the compiled artifact that gets ran on the accelerator to perform efficient and cost-effective inference tasks.